 Walking Tree Zen is Zen Buddhist temple and a community of people who meet to practice zen in Peterborough, New Hampshire.
 We meet every week to practice zazen (zen meditation).
 A typical weekly practice includes three 25-minute periods of zazen (sitting still), a short bit of chanting, and sometimes a dharma talk by Hotai Sensei.

 Zen practice opportunities at Walking Tree Zen also include individual study with a zen teacher, weekend and weeklong meditation retreats, traditional Zen Buddhist liturgy, social gatherings and volunteer service to others in our community.

 We welcome anyone to attend at any time.

 Our founding teacher is Todd Hotai Watson, Sensei.
 Hotai Sensei is a Zen Buddhist priest and lineage holder in the White Plum lineage of Soto Zen.

 Hotai Sensei received dharma transmission from Roshi Peter Seishin Wohl in 2016.
-He has practiced zen for twenty-five years.
+He has practiced zen for twenty-seven years.
 In addition to leading the New Hampshire sangha he is also a teacher at Treetop Zen Center in Oakland, Maine.

 Hotai lives in rural New Hampshire with his family and a menagerie of two dozen animals.